I recently had this question from a reader:

 UNT-Dallas is opening it’s doors this August.
 Right now seems like a fairly rough time for a new law school to get its start.
 Compared to the mid-2000s, applications are at a trickle.
 It’s surprising then that any law schools would pick now to open, but several are doing just that.

-Indiana Tech got started this fall with a tiny inaugural class of just 30 students.
+Another new law school, Indiana Tech got recently started with a tiny inaugural class of just 30 students.
 That’s 70 fewer than the Dean was aiming to get for year one, and roughly 300 fewer than the building is designed to accommodate.
 Add to that, Indiana Tech became the 5th law school serving a very small state.

 Needless to say, Indiana Tech is off to a rough start.
 The school is located in a small market, Fort Wayne, Indiana, where the cost of living (and salaries) are very low.
 Everything indicated that Indiana Tech should have gone to a very low-cost model of legal education, but they didn’t do so: tuition is set fairly high at 30k per year.
 The result has been very tepid interest in the law school.